-Ever posted a musician ad and got zero replies - or worse replies that are not relevant?
-Learning how to create attention-grabbing ads is crucial, and this guide makes it simple.
+Ever posted a musician ad and got zero replies - or worse, replies that are not relevant?
+Learning how to create attention-grabbing ads is crucial.
+This guide will help you get more replies from the right musicians.

 First impressions are important, and this will be the first thing people read.

-Example of a poor description: "Guitarist after band".
+Example of a poor ad title: "Guitarist after band".

 This tells us almost nothing.
-On the other hand, a description such as "Experienced rhythm guitarist looking to create new indie band" is far more engaging and will push users on to read the full ad should they be interested.
+On the other hand, a title such as "Experienced rhythm guitarist looking to create new indie band" is far more engaging and makes people want to read more.

-You don't need to add your location in the description.
+You don't need to add your location to the title.
 Bandonkers will add this automatically based on your postcode.

 Genres and influences

 Listing a few bands you love is one of the most important steps in writing great ads.
-Some people love listening to different music than they like to play so the emphasis should be on what you play if this is the case.
+If you listen to different music than you play, focus on what you actually want to play.
 People will instantly know whether they'll connect with your sound.

 Commitment